 The Beijing Treaty on Audiovisual Performances

-As of 2012, performers in audiovisual works have a treaty of their own, although it doesn’t enter into force until 28 April 2020 (see below).
+As of 2012, performers in audiovisual works have a treaty of their own, and it has now entered into force as of 28 April 2020 (see below).

 On 26 June 2012, a Diplomatic Conference under the auspices of the World Intellectual Property Organization (WIPO) finalized a new copyright treaty.
 Negotiators from WIPO member states, including the U.S., signed the Beijing Treaty on Audiovisual Performances (Beijing Treaty).